Tycoonman500/jc2mp-announce-script/README.md

-jc2mp-announce-script
+JC2-MP Announce Script
 =====================

-Announce script, very similar to the one used in tests
+Announce script, very similar to the one used in tests.